 Dr. Linda R. Moorhouse joined the University of Illinois at Urbana-Champaign faculty in the fall of 2010 and currently serves as Associate Director of the School of Music.
-Ensembles under her direction have been featured at both national and regional conferences of the College Band Directors National Association, and the 2014 North American Saxophone Alliance International Conference.
+Ensembles under her direction have been featured at both national and regional conferences of the College Band Directors National Association, and the North American Saxophone Alliance International Conference.
 Prior to her Illinois appointment, she served on the music faculty at Louisiana State University for over 20 years, where she was the recipient of several select campus-wide awards for teaching excellence.

 In addition to her conducting and teaching obligations, Dr. Moorhouse has several notable publication credits including contributions to multiple volumes of both the Teaching Music Through Performance in Band (GIA) and A Composer’s Insight (Meredith Music) series, along with other Meredith Music publications.

 Dr. Moorhouse received a Doctor of Musical Arts in Instrumental Conducting from the University of Washington, where she studied with Peter Erős and Timothy Salzman.
 She received a Master of Music Education degree from LSU, and a Bachelor of Music Education with Honors degree from the University of Florida.
 She is an inducted member of the University of Florida Bands Hall of Fame.

-Recent international engagements include serving as an adjudicator and advisor to the Ministry of Education for the Singapore National Youth Music Festival in April, and an adjudicator for two jury panels for the 2017 World Music Contest in Kerkrade, Netherlands in July.
-This next year, conducting and clinician engagements will take her to Portugal and Australia, in addition to others across the U.S.
+Recent international engagements include serving as an adjudicator and advisor to the Ministry of Education for Singapore’s National Youth Music Festival, an adjudicator for two jury panels for the 2017 World Music Contest in Kerkrade (Netherlands), and a conducting clinician and evaluator for events in Lisbon, Portugal and Perth, Australia.